 I always try and purchase a locker at a festival if they have them.
 They cost extra (normally around £15-20 for the whole weekend) but I think its money well spent.
 If you have car keys, extra cash, passports or speakers etc then locking them away while you’re in the arena just gives you peace of mind and allows you to relax and enjoy your day.

-8. What do I need to pack?
+What do I take to a festival?

 - Camping Equipment: Tent, chair, sleeping mat, sleeping bag, pillow, mallet, torch